 Welcome to Cayo Costa!
 This unspoiled Gulf Coast island in Florida is a nature lovers paradise.
-It is peaceful, secluded and can feel like you are on a private island.
+It is peaceful, secluded, and can feel like you are on a private island.
 There are wind shaped trees, miles of white sand beaches, wildlife, and crystal blue waters.
-The best part of all is the freedom to explore the island and enjoy water activities without crowds.
+The best part of all is the freedom to explore the island, and enjoy water activities without the crowds.

 For more information and reservations, please visit – Tropic Star of Pine Island Inc. (tropicstaradventures.com)

 The island is only accessible by boat or kayak, which makes it a wonderful low-key getaway.
 Cayo Costa used to be the fishing grounds of the Calusa Indians, and today it is a place to unwind with swimming, snorkeling, and kayaking.
 If you do not favor water sports, there are bicycle and walking trails, shelling, fishing, and bird watching.

 The beauty of this island is the amount of personal space you will have.
 There are seven miles of white sand beaches to pitch your umbrella or pop-up tent on.
 Since there are no built shade coverings on the beach, you will need to provide your own.

 We purchased a mat and a Walmart beach umbrella, then donated it to a local charity shop before we flew back to the west coast.
 If you are not from the area and are travelling to Florida, then a trip to Walmart and then donating your beach items might be your best option.
 Do not try, or feel that you can lay out on the beach for a full day without any shade protection!

 Our semi-private spot on the island.
 A few people walked by but we mostly had this spot to ourselves.